magenta-aps/virk.dk/README.md

 Python intergration with **distribution.virk.dk/cvr-permanent/virksomhed/_search**.

-*Developed by MAGENTA ApS as a part of project for The Danish Environmental Protection Agency.*
+*Developed by MAGENTA ApS as a part of a 'Proof Of Concept' for The Danish Environmental Protection Agency.*

 ### Prerequisite